Book Illustration (Online Short Course)

 Past students have featured among the prize winners of the Macmillan Book Prize and the V&A Inspired By Competition.

-Please bring examples of your work to the first class, even if from another field.
+Please bring an example of your favourite illustrator's work to the first session.

 - Individual tutorials

-You will aim to complete a series of illustrations or have developed ideas and some artwork for a picture book.
+You will aim to complete a series of illustrations or have developed ideas and some sample artwork for a book.

 Anyone interested in illustrating books, book jackets or children's picture books, who wants to take a drawing based course.
 Or anyone who is considering taking an Illustration MA or Illustration BA course.